 Although it’s known as the birthplace of Los Angeles, Olvera Street actually dates to 1930, when it was established to celebrate the city’s Mexican heritage.
 With its narrow passages and 19th-century buildings housing traditional restaurants and folk art shops, Olvera Street certainly evokes the romance of an authentic mercado.
 Technically, it’s part of El Pueblo de Los Angeles Historical Monument, which includes many of the city’s oldest buildings and an 1815 plaza.
 Mariachis strum their big guitars, and the aroma of fresh tortillas and hot churros fills the air.
 On holidays, like Dia de los Muertos (“Day of the Dead” in Spanish, which is much more festive than it sounds) in the fall or Las Posadas’ nine nights of candlelight processions at Christmastime, Olvera Street truly shines.
 Docents offer tours of the monument, and you can also see a partially restored mural by leading Mexican artist David Alfaro Siqueiros at Olvera Street’s América Tropical Interpretive Center.

-The sun sliding below the western horizon, a blanket of city lights spreading at your feet, the Hollywood Sign glowing from hits hillside perch—there’s nothing quite like sitting at a rooftop restaurant, club, or lounge in the middle of Los Angeles.
-One of the best things about L.A. is the weather, and all those warm sunny days have an extra bonus: warm evenings and nights.
-So relaxing outside, perhaps at cushy banquets around a swimming pool glowing with cool blue light, well, it doesn’t get much sexier than that.
+The sun sliding below the western horizon, a blanket of city lights spread out at your feet, the Hollywood Sign glowing from its hillside perch—these are memorable sights from any vantage point, but there’s nothing quite like taking them in from a rooftop in the middle of Los Angeles.
+One of the best things about L.A. is the weather, and sunny days offer an extra bonus: warm evenings and nights.
+So relaxing outside, perhaps on cushy banquettes around a swimming pool glowing with cool blue light—well, it doesn’t get much sexier than that.